How to Become a Sports Broadcaster

 For some, another drawback to traditional broadcasting schools is that they're typically only located in select large cities.
 If you don't live near a major metropolitan area, you're likely out of luck.

 Lastly, you'll want to see tangible proof of the schools' job placement services.
 Numerous broadcasting school graduates over the years have voiced the same complaint: When they've completed their training, the actual job placement services provided didn't match what the sales brochure stated they could expect to receive.

 Networking Effectiveness Rating: Poor.
 I'd say it's similar to driving yourself from L.A. to Washington D.C. without a roadmap.
-In many ways, you're on your own since the jobs and your potential network exist inside the TV or radio station—not in a secluded classroom.
+In many ways, you're on your own since the jobs and your potential network exists inside the TV or radio station—not in a secluded classroom.

-Some broadcasting schools offer internships at local stations, but even then, you're one of dozens vying for the precious few jobs that may open while you're interning.
+Some broadcasting schools offer internships at local stations, but even then, you're one of the dozens vying for the precious few jobs that may open while you're interning.

 The main question a person who attends a traditional broadcasting school has to answer for themselves is this: